dorucioclea/Multitenancy/Readme.md

 ##What this is

 This is a multitenancy experiment.

+Multitenancy can be achieved through multiple scenarios:

+- Different schema (this will create a set of tables with different schemas for each tenant)
+- Different connection strings (for each tenant)
+- Different tenant id on table's column (what we're doing here)

 It uses autofac for dependency injection and entity code first for migrations.

 ##What this is not